Filipe Teixeira: I played with Dinho, but I was happiest at West Brom

-Filipe Teixeira has played across Europe and even alongside Ronaldinho, but he won’t hesitate to tell you his time at West Bromwich Albion was the happiest spell of his career.
+On July 17, 2007, Filipe Teixeira signed for West Brom.
+He’d played across Europe and even alongside Ronaldinho, but he doesn’t hesitate to describe his three years at The Hawthorns as the happiest spell of his career.

-Signed by Tony Mowbray from Portuguese side Academica in 2007, Teixeira experienced promotion, relegation and serious injury in his three years at The Hawthorns, but despite the ups and downs it’s a period he looks back on extremely fondly.
+Signed by Tony Mowbray from Portuguese side Academica in 2007, Teixeira experienced promotion, relegation and serious injury in those three years, but despite the ups and downs it’s a period he looks back on extremely fondly.

 “It was not easy at the beginning because I came from Portugal,” he says.
 “The football is totally different, but I think it was great, and all my colleagues helped me to feel good which for me was important.